Nouvelle is an independent media organization seeking to make important news stories more accessible and consumable for young Canadians.

 The current media environment has alienated modern online news consumers.

-Important stories that deserve to be read are hidden behind paywalls which the youth cannot afford leading to the leaders of tomorrow going forward under-informed.
+Important stories that deserve to be read are hidden behind paywalls which many youth cannot afford – leading the leaders of tomorrow forward under-informed.

 News sites looking to soak up every ad-dollar mislead readers with clickbaity titles and subject them to unnecessarily long articles to maximise ad-banner space.